mattcoffyn/Seque-MIDI-Sequencer-for-Grid/README.md

 ## Installation

 ~Just drop the included json file in your user folder (../grid-userdata/profiles/user) and load it onto your EN16 module in the Grid Editor.~

+Updated for Grid Profile Cloud.
+Grab it from the Profile Cloud in Grid Editor or via the link: grid-editor://?config-link=V67kSzIxCPu7xmDfVS1g

 ## Usage